AbdulhaleemSiddiqui/Abdulhaleem-62902-HCI/Phase 2.md

 ## Need Finding ##
 1.The Urdu voice Recognition option works on the basis of what user want to find in the Computer.
 User just click on the option "Suno yaar" and says in urdu whatever he or she wanted to find like open the browser, close or open any application.

-2.The Multiple social on one screen is the
+2.The Multiple app on one screen is the main option of this application.
+Most used applicaion of users he/she can set those applications on a screen.
+For eg if user want to open the whatsapp and facebook simultaneouly or any other application Computer screen divided into parts.
+He/She can view multiple apps on a single screen.

 The office workers and students are the main audience of this application.
 This application is very useful for the soical purpose like games social media and many other application are available on a single screen.

-Many other questions.

-##Design Alternatives##
+## Design Alternatives ##

 1) List down at-least 10 design alternatives.
 2) Based on your research above, Develop personas, scenarios and storyboards which will provide you with insight of how actually your designs will be used.